ChaoningZhang/MobileSAM/README.md

 * **2023/06/27**: MobileSAM has been featured by [AK](https://twitter.com/_akhaliq?lang=en), see the link [AK's MobileSAM tweet](https://twitter.com/_akhaliq/status/1673585099097636864).
 Welcome to retweet.
 ![MobileSAM](assets/model_diagram.jpg?raw=true)

-:heart: **How to Adapt from SAM to MobileSAM?** Since MobileSAM keeps exactly the same pipeline as the original SAM, we inherit pre-processing, post-processing, and all other interfaces from the original SAM.
-The users who use the original SAM can adapt to MobileSAM with zero effort, by assuming everything is exactly the same except for a smaller image encoder in the SAM.

-:heart: **How is MobileSAM trained?** MobileSAM is trained on a single GPU with 100k datasets (1% of the original images) for less than a day.
+:star: **How is MobileSAM trained?** MobileSAM is trained on a single GPU with 100k datasets (1% of the original images) for less than a day.
 The training code will be available soon.

+:star: **How to Adapt from SAM to MobileSAM?** Since MobileSAM keeps exactly the same pipeline as the original SAM, we inherit pre-processing, post-processing, and all other interfaces from the original SAM.
+The users who use the original SAM can adapt to MobileSAM with almost zero effort, by assuming everything is exactly the same except for a smaller image encoder.

 :star: **MobileSAM** performs on par with the original SAM (at least visually) and keeps exactly the same pipeline as the original SAM except for a change on the image encoder.
 Specifically, we replace the original heavyweight ViT-H encoder (632M) with a much smaller Tiny-ViT (5M).
 On a single GPU, MobileSAM runs around 12ms per image: 8ms on the image encoder and 4ms on the mask decoder.